 An apiary site licence, temporary apiary site permit or annual apiary site permit issued or granted under the Forest Regulations 1957 3 and in force immediately before the commencement of these regulations shall, on or after the commencement of these regulations, continue to have effect as if these regulations had not come into operation.

-5. Authorization to continue to have effect
+5. Authorisation to continue to have effect

 (1) A written authority issued under the Forest Diseases Regulations 1975 4 and in force immediately before the commencement of these regulations shall, on or after the commencement of these regulations, continue to have effect as if these regulations had not come into operation.